ThePrez/ServiceCommander-IBMi/README.md

         perfinfo: print basic performance info about the service
         loginfo: get log file info for the service (best guess only)
         list: print service short name and friendly name

+    Valid formats of the <service(s)> specifier include:
+        - the short name of a configured service
+        - An ad hoc service specification by port (for instance, "port:8080")
+        - An ad hoc service specification by job name (for instance, "job:ZOOKEEPER")
+        - An ad hoc service specification by subsystem and job name (for instance, "job:QHTTPSVR/ADMIN2")
 ```
 The above usage assumes the program is installed with the above installation steps and is therefore
 launched with the `sc` script.
 Otherwise, if you've hand-built with maven (`mvn compile`),